-What do buffers refer to?
+■ What do buffers refer to?

 Incoming and outgoing packets are stored in the memory.
-That part of the memory is called buffer.
+That part of the memory is called a buffer.

-Does this mean that routers cannot do Flow

-Does this mean that routers cannot do Flow control & Loss detection & Congestion Control since it doesn't have a Transport layer?
+☐ Does this mean that routers cannot do Flow control & Loss detection & Congestion Control since it doesn't have a Transport layer?